Dreamtowards/dreamtowards.github.io/blog/202110/21a40/setup-https-for-http.md

-## Let 'plain' HTTP accesses by HTTPS.
+## Let 'plain' HTTP accessed by HTTPS.

-recently, I want let some http-api supports https. cuz lots 'stupid' things required https, e.g. modern-android-requests, https-website-requests.
+Recently, I want let some http-api support https. cuz lots of 'stupid' things required https, e.g. modern-android-requests, https-website-requests.

 but there seems not that 'easy'.
 I tried setup https for springboot, and literally failed:
 - self-signed certifications are useless. needs viewers manually permits trust-the-certification. its 'ridiculous'.